Menithal/Blender-Metaverse-Addon/README.md

     - `Generate VRC Shapekeys` - Generates empty shapekeys (for now, later will allow the use of various methods, including CATS, and custom)
     - `Sort Shapekeys` - Utility function to quickly sort shapekeys to match VRC requirements.

+### Tower Unite tools

+Work in progress module to try to stream line some "gotchas" when converting avatars to TE.

+- A new Panel on the `3D View`'s right tool set is added, labled `MVT: TowerUnite Tools`
+- Armature Tools
+    - `Add TU Armature` - Adds an Armature which is compatible with Tower Unite
+    - `Clean Shapekeys` - Utility function to quickly remove all shapekeys from a model
+    - `Fix Common Issues` - Utility function to remove all weights for  root, and all the twist bones that tend to cause issues.

+# Changelog:

+### 2.0
+- `hifi_tools` is now `metaverse_tools`
+- Added Tower Unite specific tools

+### 1.5.5

+- Hifi_tools is in the process of renaming to mvt_tools, in version 2.0 this will occur
+- Added VRChat Specific tools (WIP) for experienced blenderers.
+- Prepared framework for ability to import and on-the-fly create multiple platform skeletons and retarget animations cross-platform.
+- Fixed issues with Hifi FBX export, regarding emissions